Writing class bookings are now available, please read on. Photographers please see here.

 Want to be involved in an ongoing basis?
 Let us know that you’re keen to get involved by filling out this form.

 People of all ages and backgrounds, with an interest in fiercely independent media, are encouraged to get involved!
 If you like the idea but feel you need better skills, you will benefit from our training sessions.
-Our first round of sessions on How To Write An Article will be held in January and February 2020 in several locations around Tasmania; see below.
+Our first round of sessions on How To Write An Article will be held in March 2020 in several locations around Tasmania; see below.
 Other classes in photography, audio and video will follow.
 If you’ve filled out the form we’ll be able to let you know when there’s an upcoming training near you.

 We look forward to hearing from you!